o3de/o3de.org/content/docs/userguide/rendering/enable/depth-of-field-node.md

 ---
-description: ' Use the Enable Depth of Field node in the &ALYlong; &script-canvas;
-  editor to configure the depth of field. '
+description: ' Use the Enable Depth of Field node in the Amazon Lumberyard Script Canvas editor to configure the depth of field. '
 title: Enable Depth of Field
 ---